 The Whitney Women and the Museum They Made by Flora Miller Biddle

 Flora Miller Biddle is the granddaughter of Gertrude Vanderbilt Whitney – the sculptor, collector, and heiress who founded the Whitney Museum of American Art.
-In this book, Biddle tells her grandmother’s story and shares some very personal reflections on what the Whitney museum has meant to herself and her mother.
+In The Whitney Women, Biddle tells her grandmother’s story and shares some very personal reflections on what the Whitney museum has meant to herself and her mother.

 If you want to learn about more women who have founded museums, look for biographies about any of the women I featured in my “Five Great Female Art Patrons in History” article.